 16. Important skills are lacking and no training is in place

-Action item: If critical training programs are missing it needs to be raised as a risk and added to risk register.
-When this is done, the mitigation steps are thought through, and might lead to right actions being taken.
+Action item: If critical training programs are missing it needs to be raised as a risk and added to the risk register.
+When this is done, the mitigation steps are thought through and might lead to the right actions being taken.

 Well, these are 16 signs one needs to look for in a project environment.

 Before getting involved in a project if it is possible for you to identify any of these – well and good.
 Great, in fact.